DevOpsKev/devops-coach/README.md

 ## Introduction

-If you're interested in becoming a contributing author to this book please read our <a href="../../blob/master/writing-guidelines.md">writing guidelines</a> and <a href="../../blob/master/adding-content-instructions.md">instructions for adding content</a> to help you get started.
+If you're interested in becoming a contributor or contributing author to this book please read our <a href="../../blob/master/writing-guidelines.md">writing guidelines</a> and <a href="../../blob/master/adding-content-instructions.md">instructions for adding content</a> to help you get started.

 If you can't wait to be involved in this project and earn recognition as an outstanding Tide Digital coworker, read below.